makwaijun/personalwebpagev2/content/Poetry/Poetry10.md

 and refusal to minimise pain.

 I flirt wildly with the precipice,
-never far from the discomfort zone
+never far from the discomfort zone.

 Its to Grow,
 the voice says.
 But at what point does something give.
 At what point does something take.

+*reflections on the growth mindset.
+Not without its challenges*